uyennguyen30696/hw2-responsive-porfolio/README.md

 # 02 CSS and Bootstrap Homework: Responsive Portfolio

+* A new version of my portfolio is built with React and can be found [here](https://github.com/uyennguyen30696/portfolio-react).

 This responsive porfolio is created with HTML, CSS, and Bootstrap.
 The items developed are:
 <ul>
     <li>A navbar with my resume attached</li>